 Lasting six to 10 days and covering 110 kilometers, the O Circuit takes you around the entire Torres del Paine National Park.
 It’s a great alternative to the W Trek if you’re looking for something more challenging and remote—a few stops along the way include:

-- Paso John Garner: A tough mountain pass with panoramic views of the Southern Patagonian Ice Field and the Grey Glacier
+- Paso John Garner: A tough mountain pass with 360° views of the Southern Patagonian Ice Field and the Grey Glacier

-- Glaciar Los Perros: A small, beautiful glacier tucked away in a secluded valley, accessed via a short detour from the main trail
+- Glaciar Los Perros: A small, beautiful glacier in a secluded valley, accessed via a short detour from the main trail

 - Paine River: Throughout the trek, you’ll follow the Paine River, with has beautiful views of the Paine Massif along the way